 Leadership & Professional Development

 The Mountain West Arts Conference is a region-wide gathering that provides opportunities for innovation, networking and professional development.
-Several sessions each year are programmed to meet the needs of local arts agencies.
+Several sessions each year are programmed to meet the needs of local arts agencies, including the Local Arts Agency Summit.
 The conference is designed to help individuals and organizations in the arts access essential resources and create lasting connections throughout Utah and the Mountain West.
 The conference is also part of a long-term effort to sustain the creative industry by providing opportunities, education, tools, information and resources that serve all contributors to the arts.

 The Creative Vitality Index is an annual measure of the economic health of the arts-related creative economy in Utah.
 This relative score includes for-profit and nonprofit arts-related creative enterprises and the key support and service activities that sustain them.